 It is forbidden to write comments inside standard curly brackets.
-Any unknown tags MUST be ignored, and anything that doesn't begin with a backslash MUST be considered an error.
+Any unknown tags MUST be ignored, (the parser SHOULD issue warnings about unknown tags) and anything that doesn't begin with a backslash MUST be considered an error.
 For inline comments, you need to use a special variation, in which the first character inside the overrides block is an asterisk ().
 Renderers MUST completely ignore any text inside such blocks.
 For example: